RoSIE AND THE MAMAK SHOP

 This gap served as motivation for me to introduce Rosie to other children.
 I also wrote Rosie and the Mamak Shop to immortalise a significant childhood routine that I looked forward to every day: getting delicious kentang curry puffs from the mamak shop uncle under my block, who was my first adult friend!

-I've only ever had short hair throughout my life.
-Growing up, I remember the constant need to explain why I kept my hair short or, even worse, having to defend my choice.
-Needless to say, I certainly felt the impact of narrow beauty standards that dictate women should have long hair.
+Growing up, I constantly had to explain why I kept my hair short—or worse, defend my choice.
+I certainly felt the weight of narrow beauty standards that dictate women should have long hair.

-Now, as an adult, I cherish my short, curly pixie cut and wouldn't change it for anything.
-However, I do wish that I had had books that featured female characters who had short hair because it is important to remember that our perceptions of the world are shaped in our formative years.
-So I decided to stop wishing and write a picture book with a protagonist sporting short hair, navigating the emotional journey of questioning whether she should conform, and ultimately emerging with confidence, strength, and fearlessness!
+Now, as an adult, I cherish my short, curly pixie cut and wouldn’t change it for anything.
+However, I wish I had grown up with books featuring female characters with short hair because our perceptions of the world are shaped during our formative years.
+So, instead of just wishing, I decided to write a picture book about a protagonist with short hair—one who navigates the emotional journey of questioning whether she should conform and ultimately emerges with confidence, strength, and fearlessness!